WalletConnect/walletconnect-docs/docs/swift/guides/wallet-push-integration.md

 ## Use Cases

-1. Wallet wants to receive a notification when a user's transaction is confirmed on the blockchain.
+1. Receive notifications when user interaction is required e.g. the user needs to sign a transaction.

-2. Wallet wants to receive a notification when a user sends or receives tokens.
+2. Wallet wants to receive a notification when a user's transaction is confirmed on the blockchain.

-3. Wallet wants to recieve price alerts via a notification for a specific cryptocurrency when the price reaches a certain thresold.
+3. Receive notifications for asynchronous events from dapps e.g. "someone wants to buy your NFT"